 The TSHR antibodies can trigger eye disease long after the Graves’ patient has had a total thyroidectomy and is in a hypothyroid or euthyroid state.

 Once triggered by this antibody, Graves’ eye disease can happen even when TSAb antibody is not detectable in serum and thyroid hormone levels are normal.
 (Tabasum et al, 2016).

 3. PITUITARY: When TSH receptors on the pituitary gland itself get overstimulated by these antibodies, what happens?

-Not only TSH normone, but also TSH-Receptor antibodies act directly on the TSH receptors on the pituitary gland through the ultrashort feedback loop.
+Not only TSH hormone, but also TSH-Receptor antibodies act directly on the TSH receptors on the pituitary gland through the ultrashort feedback loop.

 TSH-Receptor antibodies mimic TSH and confuse the pituitary gland about how much it is currently secreting.
-As a result, TSH can be independently oversuppressed by this antibody attack.
+As a result, TSH can be independently oversuppressed or amplified by this antibody attack.

 TSHR ANTIBODY MEASUREMENT

-The test that can measure both blocking and stimulating antibodies at the same time is the TBII test (thyrotropin-binding inhibitor immunoglobulin).
+Historically, the first test that measured both blocking and stimulating antibodies at the same time was called the TBII test (thyrotropin-binding inhibitor immunoglobulin).

 The research proving the long-acting effects of TSH-Receptor antibody interference with TSH results is discussed in more depth in the post “TSH “can be very misleading” during thyroid therapy, say researchers.”